diogosmac/feup-comp/README.txt

 **PROS:

-The usage of some built in javacc features (parser visitor), which makes our project scalable easily Functional and easy to understand AST
+* The usage of some built in javacc/jjtree features (parser visitor), which makes our project scalable easily.
+* Functional and easy to understand AST with the help of javacc/jjtree feature option (multi).
-Runs all test files
+* Runs all test files.

 **CONS:

-None of the optimizations were implemented, which is something that can be improved in the future.
+* None of the optimizations were implemented, which is something that can be improved in the future.

+**CONCLUSIONS

+Having completed this project our group has concluded that building a good Syntax Tree is one of the most important steps when building a compiler.
+Also having spent half the project's time in correcting and perfecting our parser in order to build a consistent and easy to understand Syntax Tree made us aware of that.
+In return the other phases (Semantic Analysis and Code Generation) were much simpler with a good AST.
+In fact in all 3 checkpoints of this project we found ourselves looking back at our parser in order to fix some inconsistencies.